kuzzleio/documentation/src/sdk-reference/js/6/collection/update-specifications/index.md

 # updateSpecifications

-The updateSpecifications method allows you to create or update the validation specifications for one or more index/collection pairs.
+The updateSpecifications method allows you to create or update the validation specifications for a `<collection>`.

 When the validation specification is not formatted correctly, a detailed error message is returned to help you to debug.